 Most businesses own equipment, machinery, or technology that are long-term assets—investments that your company plans to retain for more than a year.
 And much of this equipment requires some form of maintenance to stay in tip-top shape.
-This article will review the five main types of maintenance and zero in on the differences between preventive and predictive maintenance.
+This article will review the five main types of equipment maintenance and zero in on the differences between preventive and predictive maintenance.

-The five types of maintenance
+The 5 types of machine maintenance

 There are five machine maintenance types: preventative maintenance, predictive maintenance, corrective maintenance, routine maintenance, and emergency maintenance.
 Each of these types is essential—but ideally, you’ll be able to avoid corrective and emergency maintenance by scheduling predictive, preventative, and routine service for your equipment.